 Age Trends: Not Too Young, but Not Too Old

 Whilst open to chasers aged five and older, those with at least a little experience under their belts tend to fare best.
-No five-year-old has ever come home in front, whilst the future Grand National winner, Earth Summit (1994), is the only six-year-old to have prevailed as of 2023.
+No five-year-old has ever come home in front, whilst the future Grand National winner, Earth Summit (1994) and Macdermott (2024) are the only six-year-old to have prevailed as of 2025.
 At the other end of the spectrum, Willsford is the oldest winner in the history of the race, having entered the winner’s enclosure at the grand old age of 12 in 1995.
-Seven to nine year olds boasted the best record between 2000 and 2023, with 16 of 23 winners falling into that bracket.
+Seven to nine year olds boasted the best record between 2000 and 2025, with 17 of 25 winners falling into that bracket.

 With the ground often on the soft side, this can prove an arduous test, particularly for those runners lumbered with a big weight.
-Of the 23 renewals between 2000 and 2023 (there was no race in 2020 due to the global pandemic), only three were won by a runner burdened with more than 11st3lb, with 15 winners carrying less than 11st.
+Of the 25 renewals between 2000 and 2025 (there was no race in 2020 due to the global health crisis), only four were won by a runner burdened with more than 11st3lb, with 16 winners carrying less than 11st.